cozy/cozy-doctypes/docs/README.md

 We distinguish three levels : the data (a list of songs from a playlist), the metadata about the data (the creation date of the playlist itself), the metadata of the cozy document (the creation date of the cozy document describing the playlist).

-The third level (metadata of the wrapping document) is describe by an object named `cozyMetadata` at the root of the document.
+The third level (metadata of the wrapping document) is described by an object named `cozyMetadata` at the root of the document.

 The following keys are reserved and have special meanings: